A-Normal-Guy-Inder/E-commerce-/README.md

 A modern and scalable **E-Commerce Web Application** built with **Angular** and **Node.js**.
 It features user authentication, dynamic product browsing, cart management, and an admin dashboard for managing products and orders.

-> ⚠️ This project is currently in development and not yet deployed.

 ---

 ## 🚀 Tech Stack